hnbeck/NikosophyWeb/content/post/LikeRDF.md

 It is easy to see that this graph could also be modeled in Prolog.
 Every pair of nodes could be expressed as `provide(john, feed)` or `like(john, dog)` and so on.
 But you might imagine that the access may take more time because it requires traversing a graph.
 To overcome this graph DB can use schemas, a describtion of node types and their possible relations.

+{{< figure src="/src/rdf.png" title="RDF" >}}

+Here comes RDF onto the scene.
+RDF expresses its data in triples which are of type subject, predicate and object.
+This is an elementary scheme matching the way we are defining categories and knowledge.

+At this point, it is obvious that a decision how to do persistence is influenced by

+*  is the knowledge in the data fluent
+*  are there many data of same structure
+*  is fast access of many data an issue
+*  what knowledge shall the data express
+*  how do you process the data, query or counting or visulization or...